ebear101/GND2GND/README.md

 - inSchool _Determines whether a given set of coordinates is within the bounds of the school_
 - wing _Determines the wing (section of school) that the device is in based on coordinate input_

+## TestingData Explanation
+This folder contains the raw data acquired from testing the capabilities of the GPS device.

+NMEA_DATA contains all NMEA sentences from a jaunt on the road.
+We calculated and interpreted the data accordingly to conclude that the data was accurate to the correct side of the road 88% of the time.
+Coordinates toward the end are 100% precise, though on the incorrect side of the road.
+On a typical 12 ft lane road, the GPS can adequately determine the proper side and is thus effectively 88% precise to 12 feet.
+In addition to the NMEA sentences, the spreadsheet contains the time it took for the GPS to properly output the date, time, and coordinates.

+PrecisionData lists 29 tests of the GPS device with 5-7 coordinates taken each time.
+Coordinates were taken and compared to a known location.
+The average precision for the 29 trials was calculated to be 3.35 meters or 11.0 feet.

+RoomAndCheckpoint_Coordinates lists the coordinates of each of the desired rooms and coordinates

+RoomToRoom_withCheckpoints lists the simplistic route from checkpoint to locations

+WingCoordinates lists the bounds of each of the wings from the top left to top right